Why Does My Cat Sleep Outside My Bedroom Door? (Unlocking The Mystery)

 If your room is also too hot or too cold for your cat, it won’t be able to get a good night’s sleep.

+The core temperature for cats is slightly higher than a human’s.
 Therefore what might be comfortable for you might not be for your cat.

 Another valid reason why your cat prefers to sleep at your bedroom door instead of on your bed is due to you being a disruptive sleeper.